 |Section II – 6 questions, out of which any 4 are to be solved, worth 40 marks

-The syllabus of ICSE Class 10 for Biology helps students to get an idea about the course content so that they can prepare themselves accordingly.
-Studying according to the syllabus of ICSE Biology will help them to fetch more marks in the exam.
+The syllabus of ICSE Class 10 for Biology helps students get an idea about the course content to prepare themselves accordingly.
+Studying according to the ICSE Syllabus for Class 10 Biology will allow them to fetch more marks in the exam.
 It also provides information about the time duration and the subtopics related to each chapter.
+Moreover, they can get the ICSE Class 10 Syllabus for all subjects and plan their studies accordingly.

-Stay tuned with BYJU’S to get the latest news on ICSE and ISC exam along with the exam syllabus, marking scheme of the exam, timetable and other exam details.
+The ICSE is an autonomous educational board of school education in India and is mainly known for its standard educational pattern that provides students with quality education.
+Stay tuned to BYJU’S to get the latest news on ICSE and ISC exams, along with the exam syllabus, marking scheme of the exam, timetable and other exam-related details.